Portugal president throws politics into disarray

 The plan would have avoided the need for elections in the short-term and allowed the government to rule until its term ends in 2015.
 Analysts say elections now could have interrupted reforms mandated by Lisbon’s creditors.

 Still, they say Portugal could be forced to negotiate a second bailout if stability does not return quickly.
-A bailout review originally scheduled for next week by officials from the European Union and IMF was delayed until the end of August because of the crisis, the government said.
+Officials from the European Union and IMF were scheduled to arrive in Lisbon on July 15 to carry out their next bailout review.

+“After the turmoil of last week when it seemed a solution had been found, the announcement of the president comes as a surprise,” said analysts at Espirito Santo Research in a note.

-additional reporting by Shrikesh Laxmidas and Daniel Alvarenga,; editing by Janet McBride, Paul Taylor and Cynthia Osterman
+additional reporting by Shrikesh Laxmidas and Daniel Alvarenga,; editing by Janet McBride and Paul Taylor